cobbzilla/mobiletto/README.md

     // Test the driver before using, ensure proper configuration async testConfig ()

+    // List files in path (or from base-directory)
+    // If recursive is true, list recursively
+    // If visitor is defined, it will be an async function. await the visitor function on each file found
-    // Find DNS records that match the given domain, type (if provided) and name (if provided) async list (path)  // path may be omitted
+    // Otherwise, perform the listing and return an array of objects async list (path, recursive = false, visitor = null)  // path may be omitted

     // Read metadata for a path
     async metadata (path)